FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-console.md

 ## Console Output

 The console shows your server's log output in real time, so you always know exactly what is happening.
-It uses virtual scrolling to stay fast even under heavy log volume, and it holds up to 10,000 messages in a circular buffer (older messages rotate out as new ones come in).
+To keep things fast, the console limits the display to roughly 500 messages at a time -- older messages are removed from the view as new ones come in.

 ### What Makes the Console Smart